 A.2 Original state model for TLS session endpoints

-There is not any standardized state model for TLS (in comparison to TCP).
+There is no standardized state model for TLS (in comparison to TCP).

-A.2 Simplified state model for H.248-based TLS basic session control
+A.3 Simplified state model for H.248-based TLS basic session control

-The TLS basic session control package makes a couple of assumptions, similar as outlined in Annex A/[H.248.TCP] for TCP.
+The TLS basic session control package makes a couple of assumptions, similar to those outlined in Annex A/[H.248.TCP] for TCP.

 The correspondent simplified model for TLS is depicted by Figure A.1: